Michael Burry Posts Unseen 2019 Email From Keith Gill On GameStop — Reveals How The Company Responded To His Demands

 Michael Burry on Thursday posted an unseen email from Keith Gill, also known as “Roaring Kitty,” received in response to an open letter sent by the “The Big Short” legend to GameStop Corp.’s (GME) board of directors.

-In a 2019 email, Burry urged the company to announce a share buyback program, given his estimate of the cash the company had, according to his post on X.
+In an August 2019 email, Burry urged the company to announce a share buyback program, given his estimate of the cash the company had, according to his post on X.

-He also noted that trading volumes for GameStop shares exceeded the company’s total shares outstanding for the third consecutive month.
+He also noted that trading volumes for GameStop shares exceeded the company’s total shares outstanding for the third consecutive month, as of August 2019.
 Burry said that because of these high trading volumes, GameStop could pull off a buyback with “elegance and stealth.”

 GameStop shares were up nearly 4% in Friday’s opening trade.
 Retail sentiment on Stocktwits around the company trended in the ‘extremely bullish’ territory at the time of writing.